afoley587/secure-me/README.md

 1. A trainer to set the aforementioned lists
 2. A searcher to search a given image for any known faces

-We are going to start with the trainer:
+We are going to start with the trainer.
+As you can see, we are just going to walk through every file in a given data list (more on that below).
+We are then going to load the image using  the `face_recognition` library, and then we are going to get the facial data fro those images.
+Finally, we are just going to store the image, encoding, and name in our parallel arrays.

 ```python
     # face_detector.py